fubar2/toolfactory/README.md

-﻿**Breaking news!
-Docker container at https://github.com/fubar2/toolfactory-galaxy-docker recommended as at December 2020**
+﻿## Breaking news!
+Docker container at https://github.com/fubar2/toolfactory-galaxy-docker recommended as at December 2020

 # WARNING

-Install this tool on a throw-away private Galaxy or Docker container ONLY!
+Install this tool to a throw-away private Galaxy or Docker container ONLY!

 Please NEVER on a public or production instance where a hostile user may be able to gain access if they can acquire an administrative account login.